cbtham/b618reboot/README.md

-# Reboot B618 directly from Asus Merlin WRT Router - No additional hardware required
+# [WIP FULL INFO NOT UP YET] Reboot B618 directly from Asus Merlin WRT Router - No additional hardware required

 This script is for  __Python 3 and higher.__

 ###
-This script can run directly on Asus WRT-Merlin.
+This script runs directly on Asus WRT-Merlin.
 You do not need a smart plug, Raspberry Pi etc, just a router running on Merlin firmware connected to your Huawei router in the same network.

 #### Requirements
 1. [Asus WRT-Merlin](https://www.asuswrt-merlin.net/) router.<br/>